DeWalt DCV581H Review

 Should You Buy the DeWalt DCV581H?

-This machine may catch your eyes because of the well-known DeWalt name brand.
+This machine may catch your eye because of the well-known DeWalt name brand.
 However, we were disappointed in the overall performance of this vacuum.
 Paired with its higher-than-average price tag, we do not think this is the right vacuum for most people.
 We recommend looking elsewhere for your project cleanup tools.

 What Other Cordless Wet Dry Vacuum Should You Consider?